canyongbs/aidingapp/docs/how-tos/introducing-a-new-feature-addon.md

         ) {}
     ```

-3. Listening For Features
+3. Modify Tenant Requests

-    Because this feature is now toggled externally, the rules for requests relating to tenants will also need to be updated to listen for this feature.
+    Because this feature is toggled externally via API, the rules for requests relating to tenants will also need to be updated to listen for this feature.

     `app/Http/Requests/Tenants/CreateTenantRequest.php` and `app/Http/Requests/Tenants/SyncTenantRequest.php` will both need an additional rule in their `rules()` functions: